Image

 Homicide lawyer in Butler County, MO.
 Being charged with homicide in Butler County, MO is one of the most serious legal battles you could ever face.
 The penalties can be life-altering, ranging from long-term imprisonment to capital punishment.
 If you’ve been accused of homicide in Butler County, MO or anywhere across Missouri, it’s crucial to consult with an experienced homicide lawyer right away.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, confidential consultation where you can discuss the specifics of your case with an expert criminal defense attorney.
-Our legal team has successfully handled over 10,000 cases just like yours.
+Contact Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, one-on-one consultation.
+You’ll have the chance to discuss the specifics of your case with an experienced criminal defense attorney.
+Our seasoned team has successfully handled over 10,000 cases just like yours.

 • Protect Your Life